 Coordinate the orientation and registration of students during the middle school and/or high school years.
 Assist students in thinking about and planning for their near future, whether that be work or college.

-Addictions Counselors help patients who have problems with addiction; in its classical definition, Addictions Counselors work with people who have problems with alcohol or drugs.
-Many now accept an expanded definition of addiction, and Addictions Counselors often treat people with gambling problems and eating disorders, as well as alcohol and legal and illegal drugs.
-Addictions Counselors assist patients through one-to-one, group, and family therapy and when needed, make referrals to psychiatrists, psychologist, and doctors.
+Addictions counselors help patients who have problems with addiction.
+In its classical definition, addictions counselors work with people who have problems with alcohol or drugs.
+Many now accept an expanded definition of addiction, and addictions counselors often treat people with gambling problems and eating disorders as well as alcohol, and legal and illegal drugs.
+Addictions counselors assist patients through one-on-one, group and family therapy and, when needed, make referrals to psychiatrists, psychologist and doctors.

 What others are saying: